 Should you become actively engaged in conversation with the person making the threat it is important to first listen to them and not interrupt.
 Be courteous and attempt to draw out the conversation.
 Do not be the person to end the conversation and if it was a call try to keep the line open for as long as possible.

 Once you begin engaging them try to find a way to get someone else’s attention (ex. using a note) so they can begin to contact Campus Safety.
 While talking with the person making the threat be sure to ask them who they are and why they’re doing this.
 If they don’t reveal their identity please try and record the following information:

 - Phone number if you have caller ID

 - Approximate gender and age of person making threat

 - Background sounds or noises you hear

-- Did the person have an accent, lisp, stutter or other unique speech pattern?
+- An accent, lisp, stutter, or other unique speech pattern

 - Exact wording used by the person making the threat